Internet (200-500) January 2026

 How does Internet (200-500) compare?

-People in Internet (200-500) were much more positive than average regarding Growth and Inclusion.
+People in Internet (200-500) were much more positive than average regarding Inclusion.

 On the lower side, people in Internet (200-500) had much lower favorable scores than average in Action, Company Performance, and Engagement.

-People in Internet (200-500) were generally least favourable about Action, and were most negative towards 'My manager, or someone else, has communicated some clear actions based on recent employee survey results' with 19% of people disagreeing (+6% above average).
+People in Internet (200-500) were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 26% of people disagreeing (+3% above average).

 How long do people stay?